SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 To fulfill this recommentation for now, the deployer needs to state the replication in the description of a volume type in the following way:
 The description needs to begin with `[replicated]`, after that any further description is allowed.

-**TODO:**
-We want to find a way to also use the internal extra_spec for replication, when the replication is automatically done by the backend.
-If this is not possible, we would like to introduce another property, which has to be set by the admin, when setting the volume type.
-Only after that we will have the possibility to automatically check for a volume type with replication.

 #### OPTIONAL addition: Number of Replicas